MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ---
 # required metadata

-title: Reporting for Azure Information Protection
+title: Central reporting for Azure Information Protection
-description: How to use reports to see how your Azure Information Protection labels are being used and what sensitive information you have
+description: How to use central reporting to track adoption of your Azure Information Protection labels and identify files that contain sensitive information
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin